Robert Tantular (Appellant) v His Majesty’s Attorney General (Jersey)

 Mr Robert Tantular was convicted of various offences, including fraud and money laundering in Indonesia.
 In connection with the convictions, the Indonesian authorities sought to enforce confiscation orders against Mr Tantular.
 The confiscation orders included an apartment situated in Singapore (the "Property") that was occupied by Mr Tantular's family (Mr Fang and three others) (the "Family Members").
 The Property is owned by a Jersey company, which in turn is owned and controlled by the trustee of a discretionary trust governed by the laws of Jersey that Mr Tantular had settled in 2004.
 The class of potential beneficiaries of the trust includes Mr Tantular and members of his family.
 At the request for mutual legal assistance from the Indonesian authorities the Attorney General of Jersey sought and obtained two saisie judiciaires to restrain "the realisable property situate in Jersey of Robert Tantular" ("the Saisies").

-Mr Tantular sought the discharge or variation of the Saisies on the basis that on the proper construction of Article 16(4), as modified, saisies judiciaires could be imposed only upon realisable property that is "situate in Jersey."
+Mr Tantular sought the discharge or variation of the Saisies on the basis that the Court could not prohibit persons from dealing with realisable property held by them outside Jersey.
 The Royal Court dismissed the application and the Court of Appeal dismissed the appeal.
 Mr Tantular now appeals to the Judicial Committee of the Privy Council (JCPC 2021/0010).

 His Majesty’s Attorney General